rodmagaldi/vacinas-server/README.md

 1. Clone the project. `git clone <repo uri>`
 2. Install the dependencies. `yarn`
+3. Update `.env` files
-3. Run `docker-compose up -d` on the root folder to start the container in detached mode.
+4. Run `docker-compose up -d` on the root folder to start the container in detached mode.
-4. Type `yarn dev` to run the server.
+5. Type `yarn dev` to run the server.
 Auto-reload is on (with ts-node-dev).

 To perform the tests, run `yarn test`